team-telnyx/telnyx-rtc-sipjs/packages/telnyx-rtc-user-agent/docs/TelnyxCall.md

 a remote caller.
 The call object is created whenever a new call is initiated, either by you (outbound) or by a remote caller (inbound).

+This package provides direct access to the underlying SIP.js session, giving you full control over call handling and WebRTC operations.

 **`Examples`**

 Making an outbound call: